 There are no shelving beaches, but it’s only about a 1-foot step down off the bank into the water.
 While shallow at the edge, the river deepens quickly.

-There are no toilets at Medmenham (or any other facilities) however, it’s a 10-minute walk to The Dog & Badger pub.
+Facilities: There are no toilets at Medmenham (or any other facilities) however, it’s a 10-minute walk to The Dog & Badger pub.

 HOW TO GET TO MEDMENHAM

-To get here via public transport, buses run to the Dog & Badger from High Wycombe, Marlow, Henley and Reading.
+Public Transport: Buses run to the Dog & Badger from High Wycombe, Marlow, Henley and Reading.

 3. SHIPLAKE

 Although a long swim is possible here, it’s a popular part of the river, so you’ll often need to give way to boats making their way downstream.
+However, it’s a lovely spot to take a quick dip and sit on the banks while watching a very active part of the river.

-With such easy access from London, Shiplake is not exactly secluded, but, it’s a great place to catch up with a group in the sun.
+With such easy access from London, Shiplake is not exactly secluded, but it’s a great place to catch up with a group in the sun.

-The Baskerville Arms in Lower Shiplake is a 20-minute walk from the swimming area.
+Facilities: The Baskerville Arms in Lower Shiplake is a 20-minute walk from the swimming area.

 HOW TO GET TO SHIPLAKE